melissakipp/melissajkipp/_posts/stylesheets/2021-10-02-sass-not-compiling.md

 categories: stylesheets
 tags: Pinned
 author: Melissa Kipp
+description: >
-description: These are some errors I came across when learning Sass.
+  These are some errors I came across when learning Sass.
 As a beginner, the current list of projects that I have used Sass in development are my personal portfolio site using Jekyll and NodeJS.
 image: /assets/images/arizona-gallery-5.webp
-image-alt: "Desert flower"
+image_alt: "Desert flower"
 ---

 ![desert flower](/assets/images/arizona-gallery-5.webp){: .center-img}